 Whatever the properties earn during the rental income, some of the money is paid to you in dividends.
 Here are some of the benefits that you gain when you invest in REITs.

 The distributions are tax-free and eliminate taxes such as Additional Buyer’s Stamp Duty (ABSD) and Seller’s Stamp Duty (SSD).
 Because the REITs are mandated to distribute at least 90% of their profits to the unitholders, they tend to offer good yields that are backed by tangible assets.
 The cash flows of the REITs are visible and stable to the investors.
 It is a suitable choice for investors who need regular income from their investments.

-The share price of a REIT can go up and down just like regular stocks.
+The share price of a REIT can go up and down just like regular stocks, similar to a webtrader.
 Since you can sell and buy REITs at market rates, you get it done in a few hours or days faster compared to buying physical properties.
 You can even purchase a REIT along with government cooling measures such as Total Debt Servicing Ratio (TDSR) and Loan-To-Value (LTV) limits.
 You can also make money by selling the REIT when the share price goes up.

 You can expect a yield between 5% -8% a year in dividends.
 But the market fluctuates, so you need to make a note of the fluctuating prices beforehand.

 What Are the Different REITs Sector That You Can Choose From?

 There are eight sectors of REITs in Singapore that you can choose from.